juliacher/smoothing_lidstone_heldout_ulm/README.md

 ## Repository Structure
 - `src/` – Python source code for data processing, model implementation, and evaluation
 - `figures/` – Generated plots and figures used in the paper
-- `data/` – Scripts or instructions for preparing the Reuters-21578 subsets
 - `latex/` – LaTeX source files for the paper
 - `README.md` – Project overview (this file)